The Matrix Reloaded: Plot

 The crews of the Nebuchadnezzar, Vigilant, and Logos help the Keymaker and Neo reach the Source.
 The Logos crew must destroy a power plant and the Vigilant crew must disable a back-up power station to bypass a security system, allowing Neo to enter the Source.
 Haunted by a vision of Trinity's death, he asks her to remain on the Nebuchadnezzar.
 The Logos is successful, but the Vigilant is destroyed by a Sentinel.
 Trinity replaces the Vigilant crew and completes their mission.
 Agent Thompson corners her and they fight.
-As Neo, Morpheus, and the Keymaker try to reach the Source, the Smiths ambush them.
+Neo, Morpheus, and the Keymaker try to reach the Source via a hallway of Matrix backdoors, however the Smiths ambush them.
 The Keymaker is killed after unlocking the door to the Source for Neo.

-Neo meets a program called the Architect, the creator of the Matrix, who explains that, as the One, Neo is an intentional part of the design of the Matrix, which is now in its sixth iteration.
+Neo meets a program called the Architect, an artificial intelligence computer programme who create the Matrix, who explains that, as the One, Neo is an intentional part of the design of the Matrix, now in its sixth iteration.
 Neo is meant to stop the Matrix's fatal system crash that naturally recurs due to humans' free will, leading to dozens of humans gradually refusing to accept the simulation.
 As with the five previous Ones, Neo has a choice: either reboot the Matrix from the Source and pick a handful of survivors to repopulate the soon-to-be-destroyed Zion, as his predecessors all did, or go to save the imperiled Trinity, causing the Matrix to crash and killing everyone in it.
 Neo chooses the latter, prompting a dismissive response from the Architect.

 Neo's vision of Trinity comes true as she is shot by Agent Thompson while falling off a building.
 Before she hits the ground, Neo arrives and catches her.
 He then removes the bullet from her chest and restarts her heart.
 They return to the real world, where Sentinels attack them.
 The Nebuchadnezzar is destroyed, but the crew escapes.
 As the Sentinels catch up to them, Neo realizes he can sense the machines in the real world, and telepathically destroys them but falls into a coma.
-The crew are picked up by another ship, the Mjolnir.
-The Mjolnirs captain reveals that the machines wiped other ships defending Zion after someone prematurely activated an EMP.
+The crew are picked up by another ship, the Hammer.
+The Hammers captain reveals that the machines wiped other ships defending Zion after someone prematurely activated an EMP.
 Only one survivor was found: the Smith-possessed Bane, who lies beside Neo in the medical bay, also unconscious.

 Cast

 Zee was originally played by Aaliyah, who died in a plane crash on August 25, 2001, before filming was complete, requiring her scenes to be reshot with Nona Gaye.
-Pinkett Smith declined her role in Nutty Professor II: The Klumps in order to star in The Matrix Reloaded.
+Pinkett Smith declined to play her role in Nutty Professor II: The Klumps in order to star in The Matrix Reloaded.
 Jet Li was offered the role of Seraph, but turned it down as he did not want his martial arts moves digitally recorded.
+Michelle Yeoh was then considered to replace Li's portrayal, but she turned down the role as well due to production of The Touch.